 Vertical cross section of Earth's global circulation in the troposphere. (a) N. Hemisphere summer. (b) Transition months. (c) S. Hemisphere summer.
-The major (subscript $M$) Hadley cell is shaded light grey.
+The major (subscript ${\rm M}$ ) Hadley cell is colored in red and blue.
 Minor circulations have no subscript.

 15° latitudes in the summer hemisphere, and has average core vertical velocities of 6 mm s-1.
 The broader downdraft is often found between 10° and 30° latitudes in the winter hemisphere, with average velocity of about -4 mm s-1 in downdraft centers.
-Connecting the up- and downdrafts are meridional wind components of 3 m s-1 at the cell top and bottom.
+Connecting the up- and downdrafts are meridional wind components of 3 m s-1 at the cell top & bottom.

 The major Hadley cell changes direction and shifts position between summer and winter.
 During June-July-August-September, the average solar declination angle is 15°N, and the updraft is in the Northern Hemisphere (Fig. 11.4a).
 Out of these four months, the most well-defined circulation occurs in August and September.
-At this time, the ITCZ is centered at about 10°N.
+At this time, the ITCZ is centered at about 9°N, but varies with longitude.

 During December-January-February-March, the average solar declination angle is 14.9°S, and the major updraft is in the Southern Hemisphere (Fig. 11.4c).
-Out of these four months, the strongest circulation is during February and March, and the ITCZ is centered at 10°S. The major Hadley cell transports significant heat away from the tropics, and also from the summer to the winter hemisphere.
+Out of these four months, the strongest circulation is during February and March, and the ITCZ is centered at roughly 6°S, but varies with longitude.
+The major Hadley cell transports significant heat away from the tropics, and also from the summer to the winter hemisphere.